matyus/matyus.github.io/source/2016-01-07-setup-github-pages-with-middleman.html.markdown

 |   `- deploy.sh
 ```

 What's going on is that `blog-deploy` is an orphaned copy of `blog-source`.
-The deploy folder **only ever has the built files as the root of the project** while the source folder only ever needs to be on the `dev` branch.
-Dev is where you run `middleman build`.
+The `deploy` folder **only ever has the built files as the root of the project** while the `source` folder only ever needs to be on the `dev` branch.
+Dev is where you run `middleman build` so that you can then copy those built files to the root of `master`.

 ## Deploying